tblnx/ScratchXCollisions/readme.md

 # Collisions in `ScratchX`

+***
+This project is just starting.

+Only the TypeScript part works, the resulting JavaScript file works in ScratchX

+***

 Real collisions between objects keeping track of kinetic energy and impuls.
 It looks complicated, especially whem more objects are involved.

 `ScratchX` gives the opportunity to use `JavaScript` as external language.